grinnell-cs/csc151-images/_eboards/eboard33-1.md

 ### Some group members (at least one)

-* Able to herd cats.
+* Leader: Able to herd cats.
 (Aka "manage a group of Grinnellians".)
+[RED]
+    * Perhaps more than one.
+    * Or not.
+    * Needs to set meeting times and make people show up.
-* Debugging.
+* Timekeeper.
+* Debugging / troubleshooting.
+[YELLOW]
+* Good at problem solving / idea generation.
+[YELLOW]
 * Understands abstract art.
+* Use Math.
+* Really good coder.
+[GREEN]
+* Formulates good questions.
+* Gadfly: Observes what's happening and speaks about it.
+[PURPLE]
+* External communicator [BLUE]
+    * Writer.
+[BLUE]
+    * Presentation designer.
+[BLUE]

 ### All group members

 * Cooperative.
 * Responsive.
+* Punctual.
+* Cares about the project.
+* Able to write Racket code.
+* Universally miserable.
+* Willing to ask for help.

 Group formation
 ---------------

 Please grab the cards that represent your skills.

-* White:
-* Red:
-* Yellow:
-* Green:
-* Blue:
-* Purple:
+(See above.)

 Try to form a group with five or six cards.